Last Updated on April 10, 2022 by Rei Garnet

-Fights between two already bonded and neutered rabbits can randomly happen.
+Fights between two already bonded and neutered/spayed rabbits can randomly happen.
 But make sure that they are healthy and that the fight is not a normal occurrence.

-If your rabbit is constantly fighting, it could be a medical issue and should be checked out by a veterinarian to rule out any medical issues.
+If your rabbit is still fighting constantly after trying everything, it could be a medical issue.
+Bring your rabbit to a veterinarian to rule out any medical issues.

 If it’s a one-time occurrence, then simply separate them for a few weeks and re-bond them.
-Most of the time already bonded rabbits can have a “break up” where they fight and after a separation period would re-bond.
+Most of the time, already bonded rabbits can have a “break up” where they fight, and after a separation period, they will re-bond.

 Can rabbits kill each other?

-Rabbits fighting to the death are usually because of the difference in their personality.
+Rabbits fighting to the death are usually because of the difference in their personalities.
 Some rabbits are naturally more territorial and aggressive than others.

-In addition, rabbit fighting could also be due to the difference in rabbits’ age and size.
+In addition, rabbit fighting could also be due to the difference in rabbits’ ages and sizes.

 How to stop your rabbits from fighting?

-If your rabbit is fighting, immediately separate them until you can find out what the problems are.
-If your rabbit is not spayed or neutered, then it’s probably a hormonal-related aggression.
+If your rabbits are fighting, immediately separate them until you can find out what the problems are.
+If your rabbit is not spayed or neutered, then it’s probably hormonal-related aggression.

-If your rabbits are both neutered and have already bonded in the past, then you should still separate them for a few weeks and then try to re-bond them.
+If your rabbits are both neutered or spayed and have already bonded in the past, you should still separate them for a few weeks and then try to re-bond them.

-Rabbits fighting can vary in reason.
-Some are fighting because they are not neutered and are having hormonally related aggression.
+Rabbit fighting can vary in reason.
+Some are fighting because they are not neutered or spayed.

-That’s why it’s important that you neutered your rabbit before bonding them.
-This is especially true for two male rabbits who can end up killing each other if they are both aggressive.
+That’s why it’s important that you neuter or spay your rabbit before attempting the bonding process.
+This is especially true for two male rabbits, who can end up killing each other if they are both aggressive.

-While uncommon, two female rabbits could also fight depending on the rabbit’s aggression.
-That’s why it’s important that you neutered your rabbit regardless of gender, it could save you a lot of headaches in the future.
+While uncommon, two female rabbits could also fight, depending on the rabbit’s level of aggression.
+That’s why it’s important that you neuter or spay your rabbit regardless of gender.
+It could save you a lot of headaches in the future.

-Finally, rabbits can also fight randomly even if they are already neutered.
-If your rabbit does fight, simply separate them for a few weeks then re-bond them.
+Finally, rabbits can also fight randomly, even if they are already neutered or spayed.
+If your rabbit does fight, simply separate them for a few weeks, then re-bond them.

-If that doesn’t work, then bring your rabbit to a veterinarian because it could be a medical issue or your rabbit is in pain/ill and that’s what’s causing the aggression.
+If that doesn’t work, then bring your rabbit to a veterinarian because it could be a medical issue.
+Aggression can also be due to pain or illness.

 Cite this article: